kylerNat/arduino-processing-webcam/README.md

 arduino-processing-webcam
 =========================

-an online webcam using arduino and processing
+An online webcam using arduino and processing

 Server:
   The server recieves camera orientations from clients and sends the orientations to a serial port and to all of the clients.